husainmade/PriceBook/README.md

 Add, edit, and delete products easily.

-Long-press a product to edit it or enter selection mode for actions on multiple products.
+Long-press a product to select multiple entries for bulk category changes or deletion.

 ### 🧠 Remember Last Used Category & Unit

 Price Book remembers your most recently used category and unit, making repeated price entry faster and more convenient.

+### ⚡ Quick Price Update

+Quickly update a product's price without opening the full edit screen.

+Double-tap any product entry to enter a new price and price date.
+Both current and backdated prices are supported.

 ### 📷 Add Pricing from Photos